jonzink/EDI-Vetter/README.md

 ### Prerequisites

 Several python packages are required to run this software.
-Here are a few:
+Here are a few: Pandas, Numpy, emcee, scipy, lmfit, batman, astropy
-Pandas
-Numpy
-emcee
-scipy
-lmfit
-batman
-astropy